tmorriso/findaprice.com/README.txt

 Tester: Ann Morrison

 Status:
-	The index.html page is working currently, we are using python as out backend language to run query scripts on mySQL.
-The most important aspects include; the database containing a price listing for every service ever and a way to input information.
+	The index.html, and price reporting pages are working.
+We are using python as the backend language to run query scripts on mySQL.
+The most important aspects to focus on include; the database architecture of the database containing price listings for every service, (ever) and a method design to input information into the database.
 To do's include; finishing the code to add users input to the database, checking user input to assure proper values are entered, searching the database, and displaying results.
 Order of priotrity:

 		1. Adding inputs to database (listForm.py)
 		2. Searching Database -Dad